Skip to content

 Despite lower grain production caused by collectivization policies, the Soviet state imposed unreasonably high quotas on farmers in 1932.
 The impossibly high quotas meant that grain which would normally be eaten by the farmers themselves, was confiscated by Soviet authorities.
 As a result, millions, mostly rural Ukrainians, went hungry.

 The "Law of Five Spikelets" was enacted in August 1932, imposing severe penalties (imprisonment or execution) on individuals, including children, who were found taking even a few stalks of grain from collective fields.
-By early 1933, approximately 54,645 people were prosecuted, resulting in the execution of around 2,000 individuals, according to the Holodomor Research and Education Consortium.

 Restrictions on movement also contributed to the high number of starvation-related deaths.
-The Soviet Union issued a resolution in January 1933 which forbade the starving population from leaving, with military units stationed along the border to prevent Ukrainians from purchasing goods outside of Ukraine.
+The Soviet Union issued a resolution in January 1933 that forbade the starving population from leaving, with military units stationed along the border to prevent Ukrainians from purchasing goods outside of Ukraine.

 This restriction only applied to the Ukrainian Soviet Socialist Republic and Russia’s southern Kuban region – an area where ethnic Ukrainians lived – intensifying the suffering of the affected population.